Binge eating disorder (BED)

 Binge eating disorder can affect individuals of all ages, genders, ethnicities and backgrounds.
 Research shows that binge eating disorder may be the most common eating disorder.

-Long-term effects of binge eating disorder include obesity, high blood pressure, high cholesterol, infertility issues and type 2 diabetes, amongst other conditions.
+Long-term effects of binge eating disorders include obesity, high blood pressure, high cholesterol, infertility issues and type 2 diabetes, amongst other conditions.

 Signs and symptoms of binge eating disorder (BED)